 - ps-TransmitPeriodicL1-RSRP (optional): the configuration to transmit periodic CSI that is L1-RSRP on PUCCH during the time duration indicated by drx-onDurationTimer in case DCP is configured but associated drx-onDurationTimer is not started.

 Serving Cells of a MAC entity may be configured by RRC in two DRX groups with separate DRX parameters.
 When RRC does not configure a secondary DRX group, there is only one DRX group and all Serving Cells belong to that one DRX group.
 When two DRX groups are configured, each Serving Cell is uniquely assigned to either of the two groups.
 The DRX parameters that are separately configured for each DRX group are: drx-onDurationTimer, drx-InactivityTimer.
 The DRX parameters that are common to the DRX groups are: drx-SlotOffset, drx-RetransmissionTimerDL, drx-RetransmissionTimerUL, drx-LongCycleStartOffset, drx-ShortCycle (optional), drx-ShortCycleTimer (optional), drx-HARQ-RTT-TimerDL, and drx-HARQ-RTT-TimerUL.

+Editor’s Note: Since a UE monitors PDCCH for Sidelink Mode 1 in one DRX group, drx-RetransmissionTimerSL/drx-HARQ-RTT-TimerSL is not added to common DRX parameters of DRX group.

 When DRX is configured, the Active Time for Serving Cells in a DRX group includes the time while: